-Never operate the ATV on hills too steep for the ATV or for your abilities.
-The ATV can overturn more easily on extremely steep hills than on level surfaces or small hills.
-Practice on smaller hills before attempting large hills.
+- Never operate the ATV on hills too steep for the ATV or for your abilities.
+The ATV can overturn more easily on extremely steep hills than on level surfaces or small hills. - Always check the terrain carefully before you start up any hill.
+Never climb hills with excessively slippery or loose surfaces. - Shift your weight forward.